-"This son of a priest will be saying 'thou' [in Russian, as in many other languages, 'thou' is used generally among people very familiar with each other, or by superiors to inferiors] to me next," thought Nekhludoff, and walked away, with such a look of sadness on his face, as might have been natural if he had just heard of the death of all his relations.
+"This son of a priest will be saying 'thou'2 to me next," thought Nekhludoff, and walked away, with such a look of sadness on his face, as might have been natural if he had just heard of the death of all his relations.
 He came up to a group that had formed itself round a clean-shaven, tall, dignified man, who was recounting something with great animation.
 This man was talking about the trial going on in the Civil Court as of a case well known to himself, mentioning the judges and a celebrated advocate by name.
 He was saying that it seemed wonderful how the celebrated advocate had managed to give such a clever turn to the affair that an old lady, though she had the right on her side, would have to pay a large sum to her opponent.
 "The advocate is a genius," he said.